NUWCDIVNPT/stig-manager/docs/admin-guide/admin-quickstart.rst

 Pre-registering Users
 ************************
 The pre-register function does not grant access to STIG Manager.
-User *access* is solely managed via Keycloak.
-The pre-register function allows an Admin to assign Grants to a user that has not yet accessed the system, presuming that that the user will be authenticated via Keycloak at some later date.
-In that case, the Username entered when preregistering must match the username received from Keycloak when they finally log in.
+User *access* is solely managed via your Authentication Provider (Keycloak, F5, etc).
+The pre-register function allows an Admin to assign Grants to a user that has not yet accessed the system, presuming that that the user will be authenticated via the Authentication Provider at some later date.
+In that case, the Username entered when preregistering must match the username received from the Authentication Provider when they finally log in.
 A pre-registered user will have *No value* in the Last Access column of this screen until they actually access STIG Manager.

 Unregistering Users
 ************************
-Unregistering Users will remove all their Collection Grants, but will not prevent access to STIG Manager unless the user is also disabled/deleted/altered in Keycloak.
+Unregistering Users will remove all their Collection Grants, but will not prevent access to STIG Manager unless the user is also disabled/deleted/altered in the Authentication Provider.
 However, once un-registered they will not see any Collections when they access STIG Manager.
-Depending on their Role in Keycloak, they may still be able to create a collection or even Administer STIG Manager.
+Depending on their Role in the Authentication Provider, they may still be able to create a collection or even Administer STIG Manager.

 Modifying Users
 ************************

 The only changes that can be made to Users in the STIG Manager interface is their Collection Grants.
-All other data in the User pop-up is derived from information in the access token, which is managed in Keycloak.
+All other data in the User pop-up is derived from information in the access token, which is managed in the Authentication Provider.

 .. thumbnail:: /assets/images/userAdmin.png
    :width: 50%